Skip to content

 logging: {

-queries: true, // Print every executed SQL statement to console
+queries: true, // Print every SQL statement (same as logging: true)

 slowQueryMs: 500, // Warn on queries exceeding 500ms